đ¤ Stereotyping, Labeling, and Loaded Language

 Avoid:

-Labels that group people without explanation: urban voters, rural Americans, inner-city residents
+Labels that group people imprecisely or with assumptions: urban voters, rural Americans, inner-city residents

 âTheâ labels that reduce people to a category: the homeless, the elderly, the disabled, the wealthy

-Broad generalizations that blur obscure meaning: the left, the right, extremists, radicals
+Broad generalizations that obscure meaning: the left, the right, extremists, radicals

 Examples: